 - Scrutiny by Parliament and thus the public before a proposal is commenced.

-Essentially, the Committee is required to report as expeditiously as practicable on:
+Essentially, the Committee is required to report to both Houses of the Parliament, as expeditiously as practicable, on:

 - The stated purpose of the proposed work and its suitability of the purpose;